Kosovo student poisoning: Expansion

-Many victims got first aid from Catholic nuns, most of whom were located in Vitina.
+Many victims got first aid from Catholic nuns, most of whom were located in Viti.
 A nun's confession in "Glas Koncila" (6 May 1990) provides more information about nuns helping young girls and boys that were brought with the symptoms of "the mysterious disease" in the improvised hospitals and ambulances.

 Aside from Albanians, a few Serbs and other nationalities were affected too.
 All had shown the same symptoms of the disease even though they were fewer in number.

 Research

 The Faculty of Medicine of the University of Pristina on 22 March organised a group consisting of Albanian and Serbian doctors and on the same day gave a statement to the public.
 They announced that it was an epidemic disease but they wouldn't give any other press until they possessed the results of the analysis of blood and urine from toxicology laboratories.
 Toxicological analysis of blood and urine didn't give a clear picture of the situation.
 The first samples were taken by Yugoslav Personnel and the analysis was done at the Military Academy in Belgrade, as Kosovo lacked such equipment.
 A verdict was reached after three days that the samples did not contain any poison.
 This rapid response induced Dr. Baren Cohen, who had spent time in Kosovo with the Helsinki Federation, to comment that it was strange for the academy to release results so quickly while for laboratories in the West it would take at least six weeks to make the same analysis.